Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 So many hues of green.
 So many brilliant blues and sparkling yellows.
 So many intricate little details in the low ultraviolet that were actually invisible to human eyes and guvnurag alike.
 According to Vedreg and the garden’s human guests, it was truly spectacular in the red to high-infrared, too.
 Not that Kirk could imagine such a thing: He had no idea what red even looked like.

-And, as with that last garden, Vedreg had invited him for a secret meeting which was… troubling.
+And, as with that last garden, Vedreg had invited him for a secret meeting which was... troubling.
 Not that the humans would suspect anything, but Vedreg’s request for *’absolute discretion’* was enough to put Kirk in a mildly anxious mood.
 His old friend was not usually inclined to the clandestine.

 That was Kirk’s job, after all.

 Vedreg was tending to the soil through one of the forcefields using a long-handled tool when Kirk found him.
 Deathworld soil and plants were far too hazardous for him to handle directly.
 The microflora, bacteria and fungi in the compost would all literally eat him alive unless he handled the materials with utmost care.
-They had remedies on board, and his life was in no real danger… but the experience would not be pleasant.
+They had remedies on board, and his life was in no real danger... but the experience would not be pleasant.

 A useful analogy for the forces they were playing with politically, really.

 "Ah.
 My friend."
-Vedreg rippled a plethora of shades denoting welcome, pleasure at the meeting and… apology?
+Vedreg rippled a plethora of shades denoting welcome, pleasure at the meeting and... apology?

 "Are you well, Vedreg?"
 Kirk asked.
 They hadn’t seen each other in nearly a week, which was practically unheard-of considering that the station was not large.